 I see that Slate, a magazine run by MSN (and owned entirely by Microsoft), recently published an article promoting the idea of not using Internet Explorer.
 Whoopsie, say Microsoft.
-Better yet, the article suggests using Mozilla Firefox, thier main competitor in the browser market, instead.
+Better yet, the article suggests using Mozilla Firefox, their main competitor in the browser market, instead.

 Promised you something cheery.
 There it is.